Deployment

 guava deploy ls

-Prints a table with columns: NAME, NUMBER, ACTIVE, ID.
+Prints a table with columns: NAME, STATUS, REPLICAS, PROJECT ID.

 terminal

-Re-prompts for configuration fields (name, base image, tier) with current values shown as defaults.
+Update project configuration — re-prompts for configuration fields (name, base image, tier) with current values shown as defaults:

 terminal